nuagesdencre/CI_DataCentric/README.md

 - From SQLite to Postgresql

 - UX
-USer experience: adding breadcrumbs for an easier browsing experience
+User experience: adding breadcrumbs for an easier browsing experience